code4romania/monitorizare-vot-ios/README.md

 * Swift

+Swagger docs for the API are available [here](https://mv-mobile-prod.azurewebsites.net/swagger/ui/index.html).

 ## Repos and projects

 - repo for the API - https://github.com/code4romania/monitorizare-vot
-- repo for the android app - https://github.com/code4romania/monitorizare-vot-android
+- repo for the Android app - https://github.com/code4romania/monitorizare-vot-android

 Other related projects: